 Prerequisites for this session are that you know how to create, save and share a Web Map in ArcGIS Online, and have used this technology before in your classroom.
 All teachers who wish to participate in this workshop must go to: www.esri.ca/agolaccess and fill out the form requesting access to our K-12 ArcGIS Online subscription prior to the session commencement.

 This workshop is geared towards the grade 11 curriculum in Geotechnologies with a focus on operating a GPS unit.
 A maximum of 30 students for each session is recommended.

 There will be a short presentation on GPS and Remote Sensing, and then students will walk around McMaster University to various points.
 Each student using a GPS unit must leave a piece of identification which they will have returned to them once the GPS has been returned.
 Since this is an outdoor activity, students in this workshop are advised to dress weather appropriate.

-A demonstration of the 3D visualization facility will include an introduction to 3D stereo imaging with Google Earth 3D, and then an integration of multiple satellite remote sensing, geophysical and geological data on Encom Profile Analyst, a more advanced package used for 3D geological modelling and visualization.
+A demonstration of the 3D visualization facility will include an introduction to 3D stereo imaging with Google Earth 3D, and then an interactive tour of geologically significant sites around the world.

 For more information please contact Deane Maynard, Email:email@example.com